spryker/decimal-object/README.md

 When working with monetary values, normal data types like int or float are not suitable for exact arithmetic.
 Handling them as string is a workaround, but as value object you can more easily encapsulate some of the logic.

+### Alternatives
-Solutions like https://php-decimal.io require a PHP extension.
-This makes it faster, but also more difficult for some servers to be available.
+Solutions like https://php-decimal.io require a PHP extension (would make it faster, but also more difficult for some servers to be available).
+For details see [wiki](https://github.com/spryker/decimal/wiki).

 ## Features

-- Basic math operations supported
+- Basic math operations and checks supported
 - Immutability
+- Handle very large and very small numbers

 Note: This library is a sandbox/showcase and for testing right now only.
+Alpha-version.
 Use with Caution.

 ## Installation